 It’s a general-purpose language to create fast, secure applications which take advantage of the powerful features of modern multi-core processors.

-Example sites that use Rust are Dropbox and Coursera.
+Example sites that use Rust are Dropbox or Coursera.

 PHP is the most popular server-side programming language in the world.